ucsb-ds/s20/_lectures/lec02.md

 Bias up, Bias down, No impact

-<breakout> 42-45 min into the video

 ### Breakout discussion results
+42-45 min into the video

 * Multiple siblings on campus: their family might be represented multiple times
 * The survey doesn't account for Women with no children